keeeyslog/GoogleEarthEngine_tutorials/Project_Askot.md

   SnowIceShades
 ];

-//Use that list of features to combine them all into a feature collection and print this
+// Use that list of features to combine them all into a feature collection and print this
-//to inspect it as necessary
+// to inspect it as necessary
 var trainingareas = ee.FeatureCollection(features);
 print(trainingareas);